“We wanted to progress, not play football.”– Jupp Derwall (1927-2007)

 With only a single point required from the game against the Greeks to qualify for the final, Derwall had set about achieving just that: both Schuster and Allofs found themselves relegated to the bench as the Nationaltrainer sent out a lineup clearly designed to bolt the defensive door shut.
 The fact that the Greeks had hardly troubled their previous opponents was neither here nor there.

 The final against Belgium saw Derwall rejig his starting eleven yet again, and the objective was duly achieved.
 The final had witnessed the odd spark of genius from the likes of Schuster and the equally talented Hansi Müller, but even then there was always this nagging feeling that the team could have offered a lot more if permitted.
-Pedestrian and functional it may have been, but Derwall had done all that had been asked of him; not only had his team not tasted defeat, they had also secured a second European title without breaking into much as a sweat.
+Pedestrian and functional it may have been, but Derwall had done all that had been asked of him.
+Not only had his team not tasted defeat, they had also secured a second European title without breaking into as much as a sweat.

-Things were more fraught for the Derwall after the honeymoon period came to an end in the months leading up to the World Cup in Spain in 1982; while he would continue to alienate the country’s most talented individuals, he would at the same time welcome back into the fold a man who was arguably one of the most divisive: Paul Breitner.
+Things were more fraught for the Derwall after the honeymoon period came to an end in the months leading up to the World Cup in Spain in 1982.
+While the coach continued to alienate the country’s most talented individuals, he would at the same time welcome back into the fold a man who was arguably one of the most divisive: Paul Breitner.
 Up until the beginning of 1981 the Nationaltrainer had largely been protected by the team’s results, but when the long unbeaten run came to an end courtesy of a 4-1 thrashing by Brazil in Montevideo the wheels were slowly starting to work themselves off.